rougin/dexterine/README.md

 ## Basic usage

-Use the `Depot` class to create JavaScript-based CRUD methods:
+Use the `Depot` class to create CRUD methods based on JavaScript:

 ``` php
 // src/Pages/Items.php